 Section 8.1 The Governing Board shall set up standing committees as deemed necessary to conduct the business of IAPR.
 The functions of the committees shall be described in the Bylaws.
-There shall be a Nominating Committee, a King-Sun Fu Prize Committee and a J.K.
+There shall be a Nominating Committee, a King-Sun Fu Prize Committee, a Maria Petrou Prize Committee and a J.K.
 Aggarwal Prize Committee; the members of these committees are nominated by the President but shall be elected by the Governing Board.
 There shall also be a Membership Committee, a Constitution and Bylaws Committee, a Publications and Publicity Committee, a Conferences and Meetings Committee, an Education Committee, a Fellow Committee, an Industrial Liaison Committee, an Advisory Committee and an ICPR Standing Committee; the members of these committees shall be appointed by the President.

 Section 9.1 A biennial meeting of the Governing Board of IAPR shall be held during the ICPR.
 The Executive Committee shall hold meetings at such times as deemed necessary to carry on the management of IAPR.